Turkish Stars: Aircraft

 To make training and display flights more efficient and to simplify flight evaluations, a three-axis VTR (camera recording system) was added to the Turkish Stars' aircraft in 2000.
-Currently, the Turkish Stars fleet consists of 7 NF-5A 2000 (single-seat) and 6 NF-5B 2000 (double-seat) aircraft.
+Currently, the Turkish Stars fleet consists of seven NF-5A 2000 (single-seat) and six NF-5B 2000 (double-seat) aircraft.

-Flight Performance Limits
+Flight performance limits

 The Turkish Stars shows consist of three main performance packages: High, Low and Flat Demo Package.
 These packages define different flight levels and types of maneuvers used in air demonstrations.